tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 Just to confuse you, the Firestore documentation says that Web version 9 is modular and Web version 8 is namespaced, when in the Firebase Admin SDK version 10 is modular and version 9 is namespaced.

-## Terminate Cloud Functions and (maybe) return results from callable Cloud Functions: Synchronous vs async
+## Terminate Cloud Functions and return results from callable Cloud Functions: Synchronous vs async

 Cloud Functions must be [terminated](https://firebase.google.com/docs/functions/terminate-functions) to avoid excessive billing charges.